 Blue Period

 Picasso was feeling low.
 Following the suicide of his friend and occasional roommate, the painter Carles Casagemas, Pablo plunged into a rock-bottom depression that lasted more than 3 years.
-During this time (1901 to 1904), the vividly extroverted artist faded...
+During this time (1901 to 1904), the vividly extroverted artist faded from the Paris art scene to focus on a series of austere, melancholy, and eventually...
 Continue Reading →

 Pieris Pipette

 As Dash, my canine coach, and I were walking earlier this week, I noticed small, pale butterflies along the sunnier sections of our path.
-I decided to come back on my own while Dash was having his post-walk breakfast at...
+I decided to come back on my own while Dash was having his post-walk breakfast at home because sneaking up on anything is mission impossible when you have a resolutely curious...
 Continue Reading →

 Sorority Girls Gone Mild